yuehaoshi/FrontEnd-Notes/Client-Side Internet Techs.md

 Image Rightmost Pixel <-- Padding --> Border <-- Margin --> Other Blocks
 Border must clarify properties: color, width, style You can control different margins on top, bottom, left, right
+### Sprite
+Display several images from one download image file, so that we can put lots of icons inside one image (e.g. amazon)